OpenMDAO/RevHack2020/problems/evtol_trajectory/evtol_dymos/README.md

 Here we're using SNOPT to optimize the problem,
 In the original proposal, the user asked why it seemed to perform so much better than SLSQP.
 Unfortunately, it's just far more capable.

 Development of high-quality, sparse-aware optimizers takes years of work.
 Of the options freely available, IPOPT tends to be nearly on par with SNOPT for use in Dymos.
-For this particular problem it settles in around the same objective (6.68E-1) but just fails to converge.
+For this particular problem it settles in around the same objective (6.68E-1).
-Perhaps through playing with some of its options, better convergence can be achieved.
+Loosening the convergence tolerance a bit makes it converge fairly quickly.
-The settings tried for IPOPT are included below, for users who would like to experiment with it.
+The settings tried for IPOPT are included below, but commented out, for users who would like to experiment with it.

 The `driver.declare_coloring` call below is key to the performance of Dymos.
 Despite the fact that we're using an ODE with dense partials, a significant speedup can be achieved by invoking OpenMDAO's derivative coloring.
 This can drastically reduce the time needed to optimize problems, and even more so if the ODE is written with sparse partials.

 ```python
     p.driver = om.pyOptSparseDriver()